BLOOMINGTON STORIES . . .

 Working with StoryCorps and providing a overarching goal that supports awareness of the unique city of Bloomington and captures the stories of our residents as well as allows them the opportunity to grow and participate in digital life.
 All participants 50+ will be able to access highway61 chat as an effective tool to mitigate isolation in our community.

 The Farmer House Museum with outreach throughout the county via Monroe County Public Library, Senior Centers, Care Facilities and Public Spaces.
-Bloomington Stories project, content, assets and outcomes will be available on the web in an effort to utilizing technology to leverage the widest diss
+Bloomington Stories project, content, assets and outcomes will be available on the web in an effort to utilizing technology to share the process and progress of the project.

 The Bloomington Stories Project will continue as an annual event, hosted by the home of Bloomington Stories archive; The Farmer House Museum.
 The program will be self sustaining with the goal of seeking additional grants as the community awareness of the project grow, seeking to secure the valuable place in preserving the stories of our community.
 The parable "When an Elder dies, a library burns." expresses the desire of the Bloomington Stories Project to preserve the stories of our elders.
 TechHeroes will continue to Bridge the Digital Divide, growing and partnering with others to create solutions.
 One of the digital equity gaps in which 48% of families felt they were in adequately able to protect their children from online bullying one of the main principles of the Heroic Imagination Project is to mitigate online bullying and other issues of inequality and injustice.